Kharagpur: Healthcare

-The need for a centralized Hospital at Khargpur was also felt in the late 19th century.
-Subsequently, a Hospital with complete medical facilities was established in 1897.
-Dr Arthur Martin-Leake, Victorian Cross winner was appointed as Chief Medical Officer of Kharagpur Hospital in 1904.
-However the town still needs good private hospitals and advanced medication and healthcare facilities as in current situation its citizens have to depend on Kolkata for treatment, which is at a distance of 132 km.
+After the establishment of the Kharagpur Railway Hospital (formerly BNR Railway Hospital), Arthur Martin-Leake, having passed the F.R.C.S. examination in 1903, was appointed as its Chief Medical Officer (CMO).
+Martin-Leake remained the hospital's CMO for thirty years, with a few stints of leave to be on active service for the British Army.

-Today, the Railway Main Hospital and Kharagpur Sub-divisional Hospital (Chandmari Hospital) are main public sector hospitals in Kharagpur.
-Recently, since the city lies at an important junction of state and national highways, a Trauma Care Centre of level - 3 category is being set up in Kharagpur Sub-divisional Hospital.
+Since 2018, the Railway Main Hospital and Kharagpur Sub-divisional Hospital (Chandmari Hospital) are the main public sector hospitals in Kharagpur.
+Also in 2018, as the city lies on an important junction of state and national highways, a trauma care centre of level-3 category was set up in the Kharagpur Sub-divisional Hospital.
 A number of private clinics and nursing homes also operate here.

-Dr. B. C. Roy Institute of Medical Science & Research is a medical college and hospital near IIT Kharagpur.
+Dr B C Roy Institute of Medical Sciences & Research is a medical college, and a hospital within IIT Kharagpur.